 Final Cut Pro

-Hands down Final Cut Pro X is my video editor of choice.
+Hands down, Final Cut Pro X is my video editor of choice.
 I can quickly create any video I need.
-The tools built into Final Cut are powerful, easy to use, and because it is built by Apple, efficiently uses every ounce of power my computer has to process and export videos quickly.
+The tools built into Final Cut are powerful, easy to use, and because it is built by Apple, it efficiently uses every ounce of power my computer has to process and export videos quickly.
 Using a professional program to edit video can be intimidating, but you can never go back once you learn.

 Adobe Audition

 Only in the past few years have I begun recording external audio for my videos.
-With this higher quality audio, I have begun learning more about audio editing, and the dramatic improvement in my videos is evident.
+With this higher-quality audio, I have begun learning more about audio editing, and the dramatic improvement in my videos is evident.
 This improvement has been motivating, and I am fully committed to going further down the rabbit hole of the audio world.
 Adobe Audition is the industry standard for audio editing, and I have been able to find many in-depth resources and tutorials for it online.

 Blog Posts

-I started writing blog posts in June of 2015.
+I started writing blog posts in June 2015.
 My 100th post explains why I blog (and why I think you should too).
 These are the tools I use to create my blog posts.

 WordPress

 WordPress is the CMS I use.
-It also powers about 40% of the internet, so I am not sure how much I can add to the conversation here.
+It also powers about 40% of the internet, so I’m not sure how much I can add to the conversation here.
 Anything as popular as WordPress will have plenty of haters, but you can’t argue with the organizational power, extensibility, and broad support of WordPress.
 In my mind, it is the obvious choice for supporting my blogging endeavors.

 DreamHost

 To have a website, you need to host it somewhere.
 Since my first website, I have used DreamHost, and I have never had reason to look elsewhere.
-I have run everything from a simple one-page business card site for a friend to a fully functional LMS all on DreamHost servers.
-I have never had a problem that they have not solved; happily, I might add.
+I have run everything from a simple one-page business card site for a friend to a fully functional LMS, all on DreamHost servers.
+I have never had a problem that they have not solved, happily, I might add.
 If you need to host a site, look at DreamHost.

 Enfold Theme